-Each deployment should take a pragmatic approach.
+A pragmatic approach should be taken for each dual call control deployment.
 From a strategic perspective, deploying a third-party call control system at every branch today might not make good commercial sense.
 However, if accurate call admission control is the design priority, then this deployment model might be appropriate.
 Likewise, for deployments with a centralized third-party call control and a centralized Unified CM cluster, the issue of independent call admission control domains can be addressed by over-provisioning bandwidth in the WAN.